 ‘I can repeat the very words you were saying:

 If I can change it.
 Oh, I won’t, I won’t!’

 Amy tells her husband that she can repeat the words spoken by him at that time to console her.
 He had said then that ‘three foggy mornings and one rainy day’ can damage or rot the best and strongest birch fence that a man may have set up.
 That is, even the greatest grief can be forgotten with the passage of time.
 Amy says that she is surprised to see how a man could talk about the damage to birch fences especially in a room where there are no such fences.
 In fact, it is meant that he did not care for the death of his child.
-Disgusted over the way of the world and the behaviour of her husband, Amy remarks that even the closest friends do not mourn a man’s death long and deeply enough.
+Disgusted over the way of the world and the behavior of her husband, Amy remarks that even the closest friends do not mourn a man’s death long and deeply enough.

-Their sorrow over the death is so short-lived that they might as well not feel it at all.
+Their sorrow over death is so short-lived that they might as well not feel it at all.
 From the time a man falls ill and is confined to bed, he remains alone, and when he dies he is all the more alone.
-Friends follow him to the grave only for show or social decorum, and before he is buried in it, their minds turn away from the dead and they begin thinking about their worldly affairs and about living people around them, or about the things they understand or are concerned with in life.
+Friends follow him to the grave only for show or social decorum, and before he is buried in it, their minds turn away from the dead and they begin thinking about their worldly affairs and about living people around them, or about the things they understand or are concerned within life.
 All grief is thus short-lived.
-Amy regards such behaviour of the world as an evil.
+Amy regards such behavior of the world as evil.
 She says that if it lies in her power, she will not allow grief to be so short-lived.

 ‘There, you have said it all and you feel better.

 I’ll follow and bring you back by force.
 I will!—’